WilliamTakeshi/tsuru/README.md

 # Market Data Feed Parser

 This Rust program is designed to parse and process quote messages from a market data feed.
 It can handle large files efficiently and re-order messages based on the 'quote accept time' if requested.
-The program reads data from a pcap file that contains UDP broadcast packets and prints the parsed information in a structured format.

 ## Requirements